gecio/gecio.github.io/docs/_imke/k8sapplications/storageclasses/index.en.md

 * `provisioner` use the one of your cluster.
 You can always have a look in the default class to verify the right provider.
 * `type` use on of the official provides types from the optimist platform (as of writing low-iops and high-iops).

-To use the new class you need to change pur volumes definitions and add the new StorageClass Name
+To use the new storage class you need to change your volumes definitions and add the new StorageClass name.